7 Best Eye Primers for Hooded Eyes That Stay Put

 I’ve curated this list of the absolute best eye primers that are up to the challenge.
 These are the formulas that have earned a permanent spot in my makeup bag.
 In this list, you’ll find something for every preference and price point, from a cult-classic hero to an affordable drugstore gem and a clean beauty favorite.
 Each one has been chosen for its ability to create a smooth, crease-proof canvas that grips eyeshadow and refuses to budge.
 Get ready to meet your new holy grail primer and say goodbye to smudging for good.

-1. Best Overall: Urban Decay Eyeshadow Primer Potion
+1. My Top Pick: Urban Decay Eyeshadow Primer Potion

 There’s a reason this primer is a legend in the beauty world.
 The Urban Decay Eyeshadow Primer Potion has been a go-to for makeup artists and enthusiasts for years, and it’s especially brilliant for hooded eyes.
 Its slightly tacky texture creates the perfect base that grabs onto eyeshadow and locks it in place, preventing any transfer onto the brow bone.
 The formula glides on smoothly, fills in any fine lines, and makes your eyeshadow colors appear incredibly vibrant.
 A tiny dab is all you need for a full day of wear without a single crease in sight.
 It’s a truly reliable workhorse that delivers on its promises every single time.